Updated Spring 2021

 Brands of Cork Flooring

-I tested Cali Bamboo cork (when they had the type with cork on the top layer) which I found to be the best one at the time.
-They claim no added urea-formaldehyde (which indicates phenol formaldehyde is added).
+I tested Cali Bamboo cork (when they had the type with cork on the top layer) which I found to be the best before Amorium Wise came along.
+They claim no added urea-formaldehyde (which indicates phenol formaldehyde is probably added).

-US Floors Cork was the second best – this is GreenGuard Gold certified which means the adhesive is almost certainly not formaldehyde.
-Though the replacement polyurethane glues seem just as high in offgassing to me.
+US Floors Cork was the second best – this is GreenGuard Gold certified.

 NOVA Cork (38 ug/m3 formaldehyde) and Cancork (no added formaldehyde in the adhesive) smelled very strong to me, and were the strongest of the four.